 If outdoor activities and learning about nature sound like a good day out for your family, Wicken Fen is the right place for you.
 Discover everything you need to plan your family day out, from events and activities for kids to hiring bikes.

-You can explore the wheelchair/pushchair-friendly woodland walk, follow the Creature Challenge trail (open to the end of June), join our popular brass rubbing trail around the Boardwalk, and there's always some colouring or craft activities waiting for you in the Family Discovery Area inside the Visitor Centre.
+You can enjoy the wheelchair/pushchair-friendly woodland walk, join our popular brass rubbing trail around the boardwalk, pick up an explorers' bag and there's always some colouring or craft activities waiting for you in the family discovery area inside the visitor centre.

-Delve into the watery world of Wicken Fen to find out what is living beneath the surface on our Pond Dipping sessions, running throughout the school summer holidays.
+Pond dipping (14 & 17 Apr) - Delve into the watery world of Wicken Fen to find out what is living beneath the surface.
+All equipment provided, plus a helping hand to identify the creatures that you find.

 Here's the information you need at a glance to make the most of your family day out at Wicken Fen: